 It still is.

 At least I know its role and how it fits into my life and I suppose recognizing that helps me navigate its threat against my life goals, right?

 And that irregularly scheduled moment of self-actualization brings us to the third branch in the Story Heart series.

 - The force opposing your Protagonist’s Story Goal.

 Our lives provide interesting parallels to the fictional stories we create.
-Every person on this planet has some type of antagonist in their life.
-(I can’t guarantee that for other planets though.)
+Every person on this plane has some type of antagonist in their life.
+(I can’t guarantee that for other realms though.)

-Antagonists can come in different shapes and sizes.
-The opposing force may be a villain, external conflict or even internal conflict.
+— The opposing force may be a villain, external conflict, or even internal conflict.
 (K.M.
-Weiland wrote a great article talking about different examples so read that here to dig deeper because this article will keep everything broad.)
+Weiland wrote a great article talking about different villain examples and you can read that here.)

 But there should be one primary antagonistic force wrapped around your storyline.
 I mean there needs to be one central, reoccurring threat opposing your protagonist.
 Multiple antagonists with differing threats will likely confuse readers, and you don’t want to do that.